Skip to main navigation Skip to content Skip to footer

 Calls on Houston Mayor Sylvester Turner to allow a city council vote on temporary eviction moratorium

-Local issues•by John Henneberger•Posted July 29, 2020
+Local issues, Tenant Rights•by John Henneberger•Posted July 29, 2020

 The Houston Chronicle reports that Houston Mayor Sylvester Turner is refusing to put a moratorium on evictions before the Houston…

-Tags: Coronavirus, covid-19, evection moratorium, evictions, Houston, Sylvester Turner
+Tags: covid-19, Eviction, Houston, Sylvester Turner

 Texas Housers comments on Houston’s Analysis of Impediments outline the necessary action behind the city’s talk

-Local issues, State issues•by •Posted April 20, 2020
+Local issues, State issues, Tenant Rights•by Michael Depland•Posted April 20, 2020

 On April 16, Texas Housers submitted comments alongside Texas Appleseed on Houston’s Analysis of Impediments to Fair Housing Choice.
 Every…